sammiie/Web-Hacking-Bug-Hunting-Tools-Payload/Active Directory/Rubeus.md

 After cracking the service account password there are various ways of exfiltrating data or collecting loot depending on whether the service account is a domain admin or not.
 If the service account is a domain admin you have control similar to that of a golden/silver ticket and can now gather loot such as dumping the NTDS.dit.
 If the service account is not a domain admin you can use it to log into other systems and pivot or escalate or you can use that cracked password to spray against other service and domain admin accounts; many companies may reuse the same or similar passwords for their service or domain admin users.
 If you are in a professional pen test be aware of how the company wants you to show risk most of the time they don't want you to exfiltrate data and will set a goal or process for you to get in order to show risk inside of the assessment.

+## AS-REP Roasting (Dumping KRBASREP5 Hashes)

+>Very similar to Kerberoasting, AS-REP Roasting dumps the krbasrep5 hashes of user accounts that have Kerberos pre-authentication disabled.
+Unlike Kerberoasting these users do not have to be service accounts the only requirement to be able to AS-REP roast a user is the user must have pre-authentication disabled.

+>We'll continue using Rubeus same as we have with kerberoasting and harvesting since Rubeus has a very simple and easy to understand command to AS-REP roast and attack users with Kerberos pre-authentication disabled.
+After dumping the hash from Rubeus we'll use hashcat in order to crack the krbasrep5 hash.

+>There are other tools out as well for AS-REP Roasting such as kekeo and Impacket's GetNPUsers.py.
+Rubeus is easier to use because it automatically finds AS-REP Roastable users whereas with GetNPUsers you have to enumerate the users beforehand and know which users may be AS-REP Roastable.

+AS-REP Roasting uses **Kerberos 5, etype 23, AS-REP** hash type

+**Dumping KRBASREP5 Hashes**

+Navigate to the folder where rubeus is located

+`Rubeus.exe asreproast`

+we use `hashcat` to crack this hashes